techstackmedia/react-front-to-back/README.md

 The `FeedbackItem` component expects the `item` prop to be an object with `rating` and `text` properties, both of which must be provided and are of specific data types (`PropTypes.number.isRequired` for `rating` and `PropTypes.string.isRequired` for `text`).
 The `isRequired` modifier ensures that both `rating` and `text` are mandatory props, and their absence will trigger a prop type warning.

+Below is a quick summary:

+The `FeedbackItem` component provides a reusable and interactive way to display feedback items, including the ability to handle close button clicks.
+To use the `FeedbackItem` component in your own projects, follow these steps:

+1. Install `react-icons` with the command `npm install react-icons` or `yarn add react-icons`.

+2. Import the required components and icons.

+3. Render the `FeedbackItem` component with the appropriate props, such as `rating`, `text`, and `id`.

+Now you have a customizable and functional feedback item component with a close button event handler that can be integrated into your React applications.

 ## Installation

 To run the project on your local machine, follow these steps: